In A Hurry? Our Top Reasons To Buy

 1. What Swing-Speed Is Needed For Titleist Pro V1x?

 Titleist engineered the Pro V1x to counter excessive spin and high swing speeds.
-The Pro V1x has fewer dimples, meaning it is engineered for someone with a ball speed over 105 mph that provides more spin, and due to its stroking path and the energy released during impact, high ball trajectory occurs.
+The Pro V1x has fewer dimples, meaning it is engineered for someone with a ball velocity over 105 mph that provides more spin, and due to its stroking path and the energy released during impact, high ball trajectory occurs.

 2. Do Golf Balls Make A Difference?